 My favorite graduation gift is the bestselling book, The Alchemist, by Paulo Coelho.
-I share it with anyone I can, because it speaks to all of us who want to find our own destiny.
+I share it with anyone I can because it speaks to all of us who want to find our own destiny.
 As one of the mentors tells the protagonist, Santiago, “When you really want something to happen, the whole universe will conspire so that your wish comes true.”
-What many people today do not know is that when Coelho first published the novel, it was not an overnight success.
+What many people do not know is that when Coelho first published the novel, it was not an immediate success.
 Its delayed success is a testament that even great work takes perseverance and timing.

-IMPROVE & IMPACT: In the second and third stages, think of yourself as an engineer, measuring and testing the idea to maximize its impact.
+In the second and third stages, think of yourself as an engineer, measuring and testing the idea to maximize its impact.
 If the idea has merit, it will move through a cycle of continuous improvement – BUILD -> MEASURE -> LEARN – until impact has been proven through extensive measurement.
 If the idea is problematic, it may need to go back to the INNOVATE stage to be re-developed.
 Do not see this as failure, but instead as a “pivot,” where ideas are tested quickly and are allowed to fail early and cheaply.
 In the social sector, we also call this stage the “Lean Startup.”
 It can be a valuable way to design a program in which impact has already been proven and to customize the program for a local context.

-Now, you know why I call this process “social alchemy.”
+Now you know why I call this process “social alchemy.”
 Not only does your idea evolve into something truly meaningful, but you evolve along with your idea, taking a personal journey that requires discipline to take on different roles through the process.

-As we at Social TrendSpotter continue to think about social alchemy, it begs more questions of us and the social sector as a whole.
+As we continue to think about social alchemy, it begs more questions of us and the social sector as a whole.
 For example, we love to innovate, but how good are we at taking our ideas to impact and scale?
 We need to scale, but are we starting with well-designed ideas?
 What processes and supports need to be in place to assist with this transformation?
-We have started the discussion, and we would love your thoughts.
-We will leave you with some inspiring words from The Alchemist: “This is why alchemy exists,” the boy said.
-“So that everyone will search for his treasure, find it and then want to be better than he was in his former life. … That’s what alchemists do.
-They show that, when we strive to become better than we are, everything around us becomes better too.”
+At Social Impact Architects, we have started the discussion, and we would love your thoughts.
+We will leave you with some inspiring words from The Alchemist: “That’s what alchemists do.
+They show that, when we strive to become better than we are, everything around us becomes better, too.”
 We too must strive to become better at transforming problems into ideas that will change the world.